 As a result of Georgia Tech’s participation in STARS data collection, several waste management streams have been developed.
-Efforts to minimize waste on campus include composting, Game Day Recycling, Earth Day supply exchange, Tech Treasure, and the AWARE Program.
-The library also defaulted all printer settings to double sided printing to reduce paper waste.
+Efforts to minimize waste on campus include composting, Game Day Recycling, Earth Day, Tech Treasure, and the AWARE Program.

 Recycling is an essential component of sustainable operations at Georgia Tech.
 With services available in campus buildings, residence halls, outdoor spaces, and at special events, this is an area in which everyone is encouraged to make a contribution.

 50% of what we send to the landfill could be recycled or composted.
 This is a problem we can solve!
 West Village will be the first location on campus to offer composting for all users of the building.
 Learn more here.